-Chaos and unanswered calls as parents try to find separated children
+Chaos as parents, lawyers try to find separated children

 "They (parents) have to hope that somebody reaches out to follow up.
 It's a really inhumane system," Lopez said.

-She called back in the evening as the social worker asked her to, but her call went unanswered.

-"To date, they haven't answered me.
-Not one time," she said.
-"Please help me reunite with my daughter soon.
-I'm desperate.
-I want to see her.
-I love her and ... miss her so much.
-I hope to see her very soon, God willing."

-Madrid has heard her daughter's voice in an anguished voice recording released by investigative news nonprofit ProPublica.
+Cindy Madrid had heard her daughter's voice in an anguished voice recording released by investigative news nonprofit ProPublica.
 In it, Alisson can be heard begging for someone to call her aunt as she recites the phone number she memorized during the 17-day journey from their native El Salvador to the US border.

-"Mommy says I'll go with my aunt and that she'll come to pick me up as quickly as possible," Alisson said.

 "Imagine, all these days without knowing anything about my daughter, without talking to her, without seeing her.
 Without any information about anything," Madrid says.
-"Every moment I ask myself, how is she?
-Has she eaten?
-Are they taking care of her?
-Do they shower her?"

-CNN dialed the number she was given to find information about her daughter, but no one answered.

-"I'm not in at the moment.
-Please leave a message with your name, number and the name of the child that you are calling for.
-Thanks," a voice recording said.
+On Friday, Jeff Eller, spokesperson for Southwest Key Programs, said the child heard in the ProPublica audio has communicated directly with her mother.
+Eller did not identify Madrid by name.

+"We can confirm that the child has been assigned a case manager who, on the day she arrived at our shelter, began the process of safe reunification.
+On the first day, the child spoke to her aunt and has spoken to her since.
+The child was able to speak with her mother for 30 minutes yesterday.
+We are continuing to provide this child with excellent care and are advocating for safe reunification on her behalf, as well as continued communication with her mother and aunt."

 Hope amid chaos